alexdjulin/RockPaperScissorsCNN/README.md

 Download it inside a _models_ folder and specify the model path inside the notebooks you want to use.
 If you leave the path to None, it will use the latest available version.

 ## Notebooks description
 I used the following notebooks to train and test my CNN.
-You will need to install Jupyter Notebook or use an extension to review them and execute the code.

 - [build_dataset.ipynb](https://github.com/alexdjulin/RockPaperScissorsCNN/blob/main/build_dataset.ipynb) - Creates Train, Test and Validation folders for you and copies all the pictures of your different source datasets inside, following a given split ratio (80 / 10 / 10 by default).
 Images will be renamed to avoid duplicates.
 - [train_cnn.ipynb](https://github.com/alexdjulin/RockPaperScissorsCNN/blob/main/train_cnn.ipynb) - Covers all the steps needed to load and prepare your dataset, create the CNN, train it, analyse the results and test the model.